igregson/theCodestead.com/content/post/npm-run-wordpress.md

 }
 ```

+#### Notes on the above build tasks:

 To start a work session, from the root directory of the theme I open two terminals and run a command in each:
 `npm run php`
 and
 `npm start`

-I then see php-speciic errors in the terminal running the php task (server) and style/script info in the other.
+I then see php-specific errors in the terminal running the php task (server) and style/script info in the other.

-A few further notes on the above build tasks:

 - there are really only a few core tasks:
   - styles